WHAT TO DO IN ROTHENBURG IN ONE DAY

 A Day Trip From Munich or Frankfurt to Rothenburg

-Though I do recommend staying longer than 12 hours, there are several organized tours from cities like Munich or Frankfurt.
+Though I do recommend staying longer than 12 hours (not because ther are so many attractions per se but so you have th town to yourself once the day visitors are gone), there are several organized tours from cities like Munich or Frankfurt.
 If you are interested in doing an organized tour, you can click here and see what options are available.

 P.S.
 For tours I either book via Viator or -lately – with GetYourGuide.
 I think both are good, though I like the organization of the GetYourGuide websites a bit better.

 Where to Stay in Rothenburg ob der Tauber